1.5. Conditionals#

 end

-We can now confirm that our function gives the right answer for the example provided:
+First, let’s confirm that our function gives the right answer for the simple example provided in the problem description:

 23